 Unplug at Cornucopia Lodge

 An hour east of Baker City, the little town of Halfway is not exactly on the beaten path.
 That’s what makes it so special.
 The snowy peaks and valleys here in the southern part of the Wallowa-Whitman National Forest belong on a postcard.
 Make your basecamp at Cornucopia Lodge, where you can bring your own gear and take advantage of the 200-plus miles of groomed trails right outside the door that are a haven for snowmobiling, cross-country skiing and snowshoeing.
 (Note: Bring your gear or rent some before you get to Halfway.)
-Or, just stow away for a long weekend here in the lodge, with a cozy fireplace and one- or two-bedroom cabins with kitchenettes for rent.
-The rooms come with a hearty breakfast at the lodge, and lunch and dinner can be included by request.
+Or just stow away for a long weekend here in the lodge with a cozy fireplace and one- or two-bedroom cabins with kitchenettes for rent.
+The cabins come with a hearty breakfast at the lodge, and lunch and dinner can be included by request.
 If the family needs to take a giant snow day and just play board games and have snowball fights, this is the place.

 Cozy yurts at Anthony Lakes